 Recruiters don’t type keywords into a job search engine and cross their fingers hoping top candidates pop up.
 In today’s recruiting world, social media, effective job boards, and an emphasis on company culture allow recruiters to look deeper into potential candidates and their whole person.

-While this is a pro for both job seekers and employers, it means students entering the application process need a whole new set of skills.
-And with recruiters in a new Society for Human Resource Management (SHRM) report saying employee referrals remain employers’ top source of hires, those skills must include networking, understanding hiring pros, and building meaningful relationships.
+While this is a pro for both job seekers and employers, it means students entering the application process need a whole new set of skills and better career advice.
+And with recruiters maintaining that employee referrals remain the top source of high-quality hires, those skills must include networking, understanding hiring pros, and building meaningful relationships.

 Students will be entering a workforce that’s at an all-time unemployment low.
 To help them stand out above the crowd, it’s critical career counselors teach them how to be self-marketing experts — no matter their field of study.